On the separation of correlation-assisted sum capacities of multiple access channels: Conclusion and future directions of research

 We remark that some other entropic quantities also satisfy a Lipschitz-like property.
 This is also true in the quantum setting, for example for the von Neumann entropy.
 Therefore, further investigation of algorithms to optimize such Lipschitz-like functions might be helpful in solving nonconvex problems in both classical and quantum information theory.
 In particular, it would be interesting to see if there are other practically relevant problems in information theory which would benefit from such an approach.
 In any case, the algorithms we present in this study for optimizing Lipschitz-like functions over the standard simplex suffer from the drawback that they are not scalable, i.e., the optimization is very costly to perform in practice as the dimension increases.
 Therefore, finding more practical algorithms to perform this optimization is an interesting direction for future research.
 In particular, the algorithm for optimization using dense curves has a scope for improvement because we only prove sub-optimal convergence guarantees.

 Another avenue for performing such nonconvex optimization is to devise randomized algorithms, which might allow for faster convergence (with high probability).
 We remark that using randomized algorithms to optimize Lipschitz-like functions over an arbitrary compact and convex domain is not expected to give significant improvements over the deterministic algorithm we presented in this study.
 This is because the number of iterations needed for convergence will scale exponentially with the dimension in both the deterministic and stochastic setting~\cite{malherbe2017global}.
 It is therefore important to use information about the domain (for example, standard simplex) or impose some additional restrictions on the objective functions while designing such algorithms.
+It would also be interesting to see if there is a general method to determine a priori if the convex relaxation gives a good or a bad bound on the optimum of the non-convex problem.
+This would allow one to use the more efficiently computable convex relaxation in relevant scenarios.